Trailer Park Boys: Trailer Park Boys

 The initial Trailer Park Boys movie was shown in 1999.
 It was directed, produced, and written by Mike Clattenburg.
 The film was shot in black-and-white, and it followed the criminal exploits of Robb Wells as Ricky LaFleur and John Paul Tremblay as Julian.
 The plot centered on Julian as he wished to document his life of crime after a psychic reading over the phone predicted his death.
 The movie was initially shown on the Showcase network prior to the TV show's airing.
-It featured various other cast members who would later appear in the TV series: Lucy DeCoutere as Ricky's fiancé Lucy, Jeanna Harrison-Steinhart as Ricky and Lucy's daughter Trinity, Sam Tarasco as Ricky and Julian's associate Sam, and Cory Bowles and Michael Jackson as two dim-witted friends Cory and Trevor respectively.
+It featured various other cast members who would later appear in the TV series: Lucy DeCoutere as Ricky's fiancée Lucy, Jeanna Harrison-Steinhart as Ricky and Lucy's daughter Trinity, Sam Tarasco as Ricky and Julian's associate Sam, and Cory Bowles and Michael Jackson as two dim-witted friends Cory and Trevor respectively.
 A few other cast members who later appeared in the TV show also portrayed different characters in the film, such as Patrick Roach as the alcoholic dog owner Patrick (instead of the TV show's character Randy) and Mike Smith as the location sound recordist (instead of the TV show's character Bubbles).
 A short clip of the film's climax was shown during the pilot episode of season 1 which connected the film to the TV show.